-Remove Dental Plaque.
+1. Remove Dental Plaque.
 Plaque is the collection of microorganisms (bacteria) and other material around the teeth.
-Plaque can be removed by efficient tooth brushing.
+Plaque can be removed by efficient tooth brushing twice per day - once in the morning and again just before bedtime.

 - 2. Strengthen the Enamel.
 The enamel that coats the teeth becomes softened.
 It can be protected by regular tooth brushing and strengthened by using fluoride toothpaste. - 3.
 Limit Sugar Intake.
 The sugars in sweet foods and sugary drinks are metabolised to acids by the bacteria in dental plaque.
 These acids cause demineralisation or softening of the enamel.
 This process can be prevented by reducing the frequency of sugar intake to a maximum of four times a day.9 - 4.
 Avoid Food and Sweet Drinks at Night.
 Saliva in the mouth helps protect against tooth decay.
 During sleep salivary flow and swallowing decline, making clearance of material in the mouth less frequent.
 Food and drinks other than water should not be given to toddlers if they wake during the night.